Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors: Introduction

 Parallel to the choice of hardware platform is the study of intelligent algorithms that can be compressed to deliver robust performance amid latency and resource constraints, referred to as ``fast ML"~\cite{10.3389/fdata.2022.787421}.
 ML algorithms that can reduce the off-detector data rate would allow for more efficient data transmission while reducing the material budget of data cables in the sensitive detector regions.
 For example, classification and subsequent filtering of high-momentum particles from low-momentum pileup~\cite{yoo2023_on_sensor_filtering} and at-source inference of track parameters~\cite{dickinson2023_on_sensor_inference} have been studied in the context of futuristic ``smart pixel'' simulations~\cite{Dickinson2022_Smart_Pixel_Dataset}.

-The autoencoder is a common ML architecture that can provide a variety of benefits for front-end data analysis and has been studied for high-energy physics ASICs~\cite{9447722, Shenoy_2023}.
+The autoencoder is a common ML architecture that can provide a variety of benefits for front-end data analysis and has been studied for high-energy physics readout ASICs~\cite{9447722, Shenoy_2023}.
 This work focuses on the variational autoencoder (VAE)~\cite{kingma2022autoencodingvariationalbayes}, which consists of two parts: an encoder that performs a lossy compression of inputs into a latent space of Gaussian distributions defined by their means and variances, and a decoder that samples from this latent space to generate an output of the original dimensionality.
 The model is trained with a loss that includes the reconstruction error of the output to the input, motivating the model to produce increasingly realistic outputs, and a Kullback-Leibler divergence (KLD) term representing the measure of the how the Latent space distribution is different from the Gaussian prior.
 To minimize this loss function, the VAE learn to extract the most salient features of the input datasets to be able to generate realistic outputs; this knowledge is embedded within the latent space construction.

 VAEs offer two functionalities useful for on-detector readout: compression, namely by reducing data at-source to the latent space dimensionality for transmission followed by decompression off-detector, and anomaly detection, or the use of latent space information to determine whether an event is compatible with the expected background~\cite{BELIS2024100091}.
 In this work, VAEs are presented that can achieve real-time data compression and anomaly detection with realistic resource usage and latency for front-end implementation in future collider detectors.
+These findings extend prior work by demonstrating that commonly used ML models for data compression can inherently also perform anomaly detection, without requiring additional optimization or processing resources.